25cs089-Aadya/25cs089-Aadya/README.md

 ## 👋 About Me

+## ✦ About Me

-- 🎓 Computer Science & Engineering student at **CHARUSAT**
+🎓 Studying Computer Science at **CHARUSAT**

-- 💻 Interested in **software development, web technologies & AI/ML**
-- 🛠️ I like building things and learning through projects
+💻 I like building things more than talking about building things.

-- 🚀 Currently working on projects across **web development, Java & programming**
+🧩 Currently jumping between web development, Java, Python and whatever interesting problem happens to land in front of me.

+🤖 Exploring **AI/ML** because apparently one field of CS wasn't enough.

+🐛 My usual development cycle: **build → break → Google → fix → repeat.**

+🚀 Most of my projects start with a random idea and a *"let's see if I can actually make this"*.
 ---

 ## 🧰 Tech Stack